Reading time: 12 minutes

 French adjectives can be one of the most colorful parts of speech.
-But iIf you think you know enough about adjectives, you can check out this other article that contains a huge list of the most common adjectives.
+But if you think you know enough about adjectives, you can check out this other article that contains the different types of adjectives in French and a huge list of the most common adjectives.

 In case you need a little reminder of what adjectives are, here's a quick run-through:

-Then click on the big yellow button to download the French Learning Package.
+Then click on the big blue button to download the French Learning Package.
 You’ll find inside the cliff notes of this article in PDF format .

 pretty, cute, terrifying, awesome, amazing, enormous, blue, pale, heavy, grainy, soft, snappy, old-fashioned, scary